RoastedGreenTeaaa/scripts-angiogenesis/README.md

 ## Code Usage <br>
-This is a collection of customized scripts (Wolfram Mathematica 13.1) used for analysis of cell motility in our manuscript.
+This is a collection of customized scripts (Wolfram Mathematica 13.1 and Fortran 90) used for analysis of cell motility in our manuscript.
 Please kindly cite our paper if you used them in your work.
 <br>
 | Figures  | Scripts used |
 | :--- | ------------- |